Home / Wheels and Tires / Nail In Tire Car | 10 Tips On How to Fix It With A Patch Kit

 Tire manufacturers recommend that the sidewall and shoulder of a tire cannot be repaired if a nail or screw penetrates the tire.
 The repairable area is in the tread area of the tire.

-The sidewall is designed to flex as the tire encounters potholes and bumps in the road, which could weaken the tire around the plug area.
+Additionally, the sidewall is designed to flex as the tire encounters potholes and bumps in the road, which could weaken the tire around the plug area.

 A blowout of the tire could occur with sidewall plug installations potentially causing an accident if it occurs at high speed.
 If you are in doubt about the location, take your tire to a professional for advice.

 How many nail patches or plugs are enough for your tire?